KennjiNemera/kennjinemera.github.io/_posts/2022-07-04-Going-To-IOI.md

 I understand that certain countries have it easier than others.
 To me however, this more so felt like an exercise in commitment than outright skill.
 I do not have a background in competitive math nor have I been bitten by a spider or sing like Mike Ross.

 Given how low my odds were, I appreciate this opportunity even more and hope to apply blind faith in other areas of my life.
-You never truly know how far you can go if you show up everyday with the right attitude.
+You never truly know how far you can go if you keep picking away the